Wolnościowcy: History

 In May 2023, the party admitted that it was expelled from Confederation rather than having voluntarily left it.
 It stated that the reason for its expulsion was the party's long conflict with Sławomir Mentzen.
 It was also revealed that the motion to expel Wolnościowcy was submitted by Bartłomiej Pejo, the son-in-law of Korwin-Mikke.
-Wolnościowcy also the National Movement for allowing the party to be excluded from the coalition.
+Wolnościowcy also attacked the National Movement for allowing the party to be excluded from the coalition.
 Wolnościowcy declared their willingness to return to Confederation as soon as Mentzen promised a "deep reset and a setting back time at least 6 months".

 In July 2023, Dobromir Sośnierz left the party and returned to Confederation Liberty and Independence.
 After leaving, Sośnierz relevaled that Poland 2050 and Polish People's Party are considering inviting the leader of Wolnościowcy, Dziambor, to their electoral Third Way electoral list.
 In September 2023, Dziambor stated that the party would not run in the 2023 Polish parliamentary election given the lack of resources.
 The same month, Dziambor then joined the Polish Coalition, and declared a change in his views, describing himself as centre-right and taking a middle position between the "devout socialists and devout free-marketers".

 In the 2023 Polish parliamentary election, Dziambor ran on the list of Third Way, but failed to secure his seat.
 However, the Polish People's Party considered his performance impressive, as he won 9,168 votes in the Gdynia constituency he ran in - this was the 3rd highest result on the Third Way's electoral list, despite Dziambor being given the last, bottom place on the list.

 In March 2024, the party announced that it had been dissolved.
 Right after the party's dissolution, Dziambor became a member of the Polish People's Party.
 As its member, he ran on the lists of the Third Way in the 2024 Polish local elections for the Pomeranian Voivodeship Sejmik, and the 2024 European Parliament election in Poland, both times unsuccessfully.
 Nevertheless, his defeat in the 2024 local elections was very narrow, which led other Polish People's Party politicians to state that he is considered for the list on the next parliamentary election.
 In June 2024, Dziambor was appointed a plenipotentiary at the Ministry of Economic Development and Technology, led by Krzysztof Paszyk of the Polish People's Party at the time.